 Katja Herbers is perhaps the most vocal in rallying fans to get a sixth season on the way.
 She’s been a vocal advocate of the show and even went as far to correct Collider in how they characterized the cancelation of the series, saying, “To set the record straight on our cancellation: nobody wanted it.
 Both the Kings and the actors want to do more.
 I am the one who had the family matter & was thankfully granted to leave with 6 days left to film to go to my father.”

-Herbers continued, “A day after I left the show got shut down by the strike.
-We filmed the remaining 6 days after the strikes ended.
-Then heard we we were cancelled with 4 additional episodes to wrap up the story.
-The story will have an ending but also an opening for more.
-Which is what we all hope!”
+Herbers continued, “A day after I left, the show got shut down by the strike.
+We filmed the remaining six days after the strikes ended.
+Then we heard we were cancelled with four additional episodes to wrap up the story.
+The story will have an ending but also an opening for more, which is what we all hope!”

 Over the past few weeks following Evil’s addition to Netflix, Herbers plus other cast and crew members have been constantly posting about the show’s performance thus far, suggesting that it justifies further seasons.

-Likewise, fans have been taking to social media in hopes of drumming up a renewal, tagging the likes of Netflix, which now makes a natural home for any future potential season.
+Likewise, fans have been taking to social media to drum up a renewal, tagging the likes of Netflix, which now makes a natural home for any future potential season.

 What are the chances of Netflix reviving the show?
 It’s not impossible; after all, Netflix has had a history of reviving shows that became popular on its platform, whether that be Manifest or Lucifer, but they are rare.